decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 - You have a [Metamask](https://metamask.io/) account, with your LAND parcels assigned to it.

-- You own the necessary amount of adjacent LAND parcels.
-Otherwise you can purchase LAND in the [Market](https://market.decentraland.org).
+- You own the necessary amount of adjacent LAND parcels or a Decentraland NAME.
+Otherwise you can purchase LAND in the [Market](https://market.decentraland.org) or a NAME in the [Builder](https://decentraland.org/builder/names).

 {{< hint warning >}}
 **📔 Note**: Multi-parcel scenes can only be deployed to adjacent parcels.